snugel/cas-offinder/README.md

 Advanced Usage
 --------------
-Cas-OFFinder is mainly designed for CRISPR/Cas9 derived RGENs, however, it is also can be used for searching off-targets of other nucleases, e.g. TALENs(Transcription activator-like effector nucleases) or ZFNs(Zinc-finger nucleases), by specifying pattern sequence as all 'N's.
+Cas-OFFinder is mainly designed for CRISPR/Cas9 derived RGENs, however, it can also be used for searching off-targets of other nucleases, e.g.
+TALENs(Transcription activator-like effector nucleases) or ZFNs(Zinc-finger
+nucleases), by specifying pattern sequence as all 'N's.

 Example input file for TALENs: